nikandt/cansat/docs/source/hardware.rst

 6. Power Switch
 7. Antenna
 8. Thermistor
-9. AAA Battery holder (on the other sade of the board).
+9. AAA Battery holder (on the backside of the board).

 .. _pinout: